Music of Botswana: Industry and economics

 Radio stations in Botswana often broadcast popular music.
-Each music station has a format, or a category of songs to be played; these are generally similar to but not the same as ordinary generic classification.
+Each music station has a format, or a category of songs to be played, generally similar to but not identical to ordinary generic classification.
 Many radio stations in Botswana are locally owned media.

-An independent music industry (indie music) does exist and artists remain at an indie label for their entire careers.
-Indie music may be in styles generally similar to mainstream music, but is often inaccessible, unusual, or otherwise unappealing to many people.
-Indie musicians often release some or all of their songs over the Internet for fans and others to download and listen.
+An independent music industry exists and some artists remain at an indie label for their entire careers.
+Indie musicians often release some or all of their songs over the internet for fans to download and listen.
 Vendors often sell CDs made specifically to be played at weddings, featuring both wedding music and pop music.

 Education

 Music is taught in primary education and offered as an elective in secondary and tertiary education.
 Dance is generally included within music education.
 High schools generally offer classes in singing, mostly choral, and instrumentation in the form of a large school band.

 Holidays and festivals

 Public events and gatherings in Botswana are frequently accompanied by music, including holiday gatherings, fairs, dedications, and other celebrations.
 Each type of event or subject has its own associated songs.
 It is common for individuals and groups to sing in public, sometimes spontaneously.

-Music is an important part of several Botswana holidays, playing a major part in the celebration of Christmas.

-Botswana is home to numerous music festivals, which showcase styles ranging from house to jazz to hip hop.
-Some music festivals are opened in local areas.
+Music plays a major part in the celebration of Christmas, and Botswana is home to numerous music festivals showcasing styles ranging from house to jazz to hip hop.

+Decline of traditional instruments

+Since independence in 1966, many traditional Batswana instruments have disappeared as rapid urbanisation disrupted the conditions under which they were made and played.
+Musicologists including PR Kirby and Ike Norborg documented that some instruments, such as the reed flute mokoreje, began disappearing as early as the 1930s.
+Music In Africa noted in 2018 that only a few mainstay instruments had survived, and that the ability to make and play most traditional instruments had been lost in most communities.